Newick Health CentreTel: 01825 722 272

 Our nurses are available by appointment, Monday to Friday, for dressings, vaccinations, blood-tests, ear syringing and other nursing advice.
 They also help to run Asthma, Well Woman, Diabetic and other Clinics.

 A Travel Clinic is held by the practice nurse and you should book an appointment well in advance of travel abroad to allow time for a full course of treatment.
 There is a charge for travel vaccines, so please ensure that you have enough money or your cheque book with you.
 We cannot take credit cards.
+Please note, we are not a Yellow Fever vaccination centre and do not offer this vaccine.

 available from the practice nurse at special clinics in October, November and December, especially for the elderly, diabetics and people with chest complaints.